Contributing#

 -

-Clone your fork
+Clone your fork and add the upstream remote

 Test your code

-Format your code using Black.
+Format your code

-Optional: Build the documentation
+Optional: build the documentation

+Closes #123).
 Wait for a maintainer to review your PR

 Maintainers#

-Remi Delaporte-Mathurin (@RemDelaporteMathurin)
+Remi Delaporte-Mathurin (@RemDelaporteMathurin) – project lead

 James Dark (@jhdark)